-Engineering Evaluation of Alternatives Report prepared by Wehran-New York, Inc. (EMCON), NYSDEC prepared a Proposed Remedial Action Plan, which it submitted for public comment in February of 1998.
+(EMCON), NYSDEC prepared a Proposed Remedial Action Plan, which it submitted for public comment in February of 1998.

 Following a period of public comment, NYSDEC selected a final remedial alternative for the Site in a Record of Decision (ROD) that was issued in March of 1998.
 A Remedial Design (RD) Report was prepared by EMCON to implement the ROD-selected remedial alternatives at the site.
-The remedial activities performed for the site included ad were performed between July 1998 and March 2000 which included the following:
+The remedial activities that were performed between July 1998 and March 2000 included the following:

-- dewatering the on-site WWTP as well as immediate surrounding area, confirmatory effluent sampling and analysis, and batch discharge to the Buffalo Sewer Authority sanitary sewer system; - excavating fill/soil containing greater than the site cleanup goal of 10 ppm PCBs in the area around the WWWTP, and confirmatory sampling; - transporting excavated materials off-site for treatment and disposal; - backfilling of the excavation with clay soil; and - paving the excavation area and repaving the remainer of the site.
+- dewatering of the excavation area as well as the immediate surrounding area, confirmatory effluent sampling and analysis, and batch discharge to the Buffalo Sewer Authority sanitary sewer system; - excavating fill/soil containing greater than the site cleanup goal of 10 ppm PCBs in the area around the WWWTP, and confirmatory sampling; - transporting excavated materials off-site for treatment and disposal; - backfilling of the excavation with clay soil; and - paving the excavation area and repaving the remainer of the site.